sheerun/vimrc/README.md

 * Make macros faster by deferring window redrawing
 * Set window title by default
 * Yank/paste to the OS clipboard with ,y and ,p
-* Exit insert mode by presing jj, kk, hh or ll
+* Exit insert mode by presing jj or kk
 * Always focus on splited window

 ## Detailed features